jxnu-liguobin/dlsRpc/README.md

 - Multi-module project base on SBT
 - Pressure measurement base on JMH
 - Configuration injection base on typesafe Config
+- Services can be configured and configuration file can be configured

 - loading